evoluteur/evolutility-models/README.md

 ```

-Generated models are saved in the directories "gen-ui" and "gen-db".
+Generated models are saved in the directories "models-ui" and "models-db".
 The list of "full" models to generate from is specified in "/models/all_models.js".